 The Harristown Development Corporation leases office space to the Commonwealth in the city of Harrisburg.
-Certificates of participation in the principal amount of \$71,135,000 were issued in October 2001, representing undivided rights in the lease payments by the Commonwealth to the Harristown Development Corporation for nearly one million square feet of office space occupied by Commonwealth departments and agencies since 1978.
+Certificates of participation in the principal amount of \$71,135,000 were issued in October 2001, representing

 The Commonwealth has also leased port facilities of the Philadelphia Regional Port Authority ("PRPA") to encourage trade through the Port of Philadelphia.
 Lease revenue bonds of PRPA in the amount of \$53.9 million were issued by that authority in August 2003 to refund all outstanding PRPA Series 1993 Bonds.
 These bonds are payable from lease payments made by the Commonwealth from an annual appropriation authorizing payments to PRPA.